 Tax tip: Keep all receipts related to your freelance or home-based business.
 Keep a logbook to record all the details, including receipts you have issued for your services.
 These will come in handy when it’s time to file your taxes.
 Purchases and business expenses must be substantiated with a sales invoice, agreement of purchase and sale, receipt or some voucher that supports the expenditure (CRA).
 Go to Licenses and permits to learn about business licensing and links to guidelines about maintaining your business records from the CRA.

 A side business, even a small one requires time and effort.
 Some (like lawn mowing) are labour-intensive.
-It could cut off considerable time for rest and recreation.
+It could cut off considerable time for rest and recreation (pun not intended).
 Manage your time carefully before you take on additional work.
 What’s the point of earning more money if you will be sick and tired most of the time?
 Read 5 habits to help you achieve work-life balance for more tips.

 Sources: Start and grow your business, Government of Manitoba; How to define Business Income and Canadian Income Tax, Canadian Income Tax for freelancers, and What is a sole proprietorship?
 Susan Ward, the balance.
 Accessed July 9, 2019.